Henryjiepanli/DAD/README.md

 ## Codes for 《Towards Complex Backgrounds: A Unified Difference-Aware Decoder for Binary Segmentation》
 The paper link is https://arxiv.org/abs/2210.15156
 We will upload codes and results soon!
-### We have uploaded the codes for inference, you can just download the pretianed models and the trained models in the following link:
+### We have uploaded the codes for inference, you can just download the pretrained models and the trained models in the following link:
 pretrained_model：https://pan.baidu.com/s/1O0jn2RUzDCELLQm6X-HF2w?pwd=41ks (BaiduDisk)
 trained_model: https://pan.baidu.com/s/11vfJWGYxpYSU5zHr_V2KTg?pwd=oazk (BaiduDisk)
 ### We have released the visual results for four tasks based on four well-known backbones: